followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/1 Configuration/minDiameter.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option specifies the minimum ratio between the pie's diameter and the container's width or height (depending on which of them is less).
-For example, assume that the widget's container is 300x500 pixels and the **minDiameter** option is 0.7.
+This option specifies the minimum ratio between the pie's diameter and the widget's width or height (depending on which of them is less).
+For example, assume that the widget's size is 300x500 pixels and the **minDiameter** option is 0.7.
 Then, the diameter of the pie will never be less than:

 *0.7 * min(300,500) = 0.7 * 300 = 210 pixels*